SLC

 📈

-Rigorous analysis of CLT implementation effectiveness with data collection, statistical validation, and improvement recommendations.
+Rigorous analysis of CLT implementation effectiveness with data collection and statistical validation.

 • Learning outcome measurement